-I started to see China in the countless Chinatowns in the places I was passing through: Bangkok, Penang, Kuching.
-Extending my gaze beyond an impenetrable horizon I saw, or rather imagined, its far shores from the Thai banks of the Mekong River; I saw its door, no longer forbidden, at the border posts in Macao and Hong Kong that belonged to China but already had been barbarized by the previous presence of foreigners.
+I started to see China in the countless Chinatowns of the places I was passing through: Bangkok, Penang, Kuching.
+Extending my gaze beyond an impenetrable horizon, I saw, or rather I imagined, its far shores from the Thai banks of the Mekong River; I saw its door, no longer forbidden, at the border posts in Macao and Hong Kong, countries that belonged to China but that have already been barbarized by the previous presence of foreigners.

 China was always there, almost within reach, an open door inviting me to enter, whispering in my ear: “come in, come.”

-Like Oscar Wilde, I too ‘can resist everything except temptation’ and China is an unfair temptress, setting traps for years, throwing hooks and waiting for my arrival, patient as a Chinese, sitting on the edge of the proverbial river.
+Like Oscar Wilde, I too ‘can resist everything except temptations’, and China is an unfair temptress, setting traps during years and years, throwing hooks and waiting for my arrival, patient as a Chinese citizen, sitting on the edge of that proverbial river.
 And I, for years, watched China secretly, as one peeps the generous cleavage of a busty lady, playing indifference, pretending not to show interest yet admiring, with the corner of one eye, this shrewd Lady of the nations with the air of one who still feels too inexperienced to enjoy its grace.

-I look at a map, I read a name without conviction, then I say: “I want to go there”, then the eye continues to run greedy on the same map, I read another name and with equal conviction I add: “Yeah, I also want to go there”.
+I look at a map, I read a name without conviction, then I say: “I want to go there”, then the eye continues to run greedily on the same map, I read another name and with equal conviction I add: “Yeah, I also want to go there”.
 But time, as you well know, is an evil tyrant, and the little of it I have at my disposal forces me to make some hard choices.
-There is an infinite number of names, they all convey feelings, exoticism, culture and somehow poetry, and I need to pick one and one only.
+There is an infinite number of names, and they all convey feelings, exoticism, culture and somehow poetry.
+I need to pick one, and one only.
 In the end I choose Chengdu, the capital of Sichuan Province…